richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_MultiSourceIndex.md

 <img src="https://user-images.githubusercontent.com/44923999/226469403-8a5549ca-a569-4c9a-9f38-8dc74c6e54ac.png" width="800" title="Snipped: March 20, 2023" />

-Append the following JSON to the end of the default JSON content:
+Append the following JSON to the end of the default JSON content (included in the image above):
 ```
 ,
   "fieldMappings": [